 There is also room in the boxes to add rows and columns as needed to address your list as long or as detailed as you’d like it.

-ProjectManager.com is an award-winning project management software, but more on that in a moment.
-We’re also your one-stop shop online for training videos and blog posts that speak to every aspect of running a project, regardless of industry.
+ProjectManager is an award-winning project management software, but more on that in a moment.
+We’re also your one-stop-shop online for training videos, free project management templates and blog posts that speak to every aspect of running a project, regardless of industry.

 As noted above, a requirements gathering is only the starting gun that sets a project racing forward.
 To keep on track and cross the finish line a winner requires something more than just gathering and planning.
 It requires the right tools for the job.

-ProjectManager.com is a cloud-based project management software, which means our real-time dashboard is capturing progress as its updated by team members.
-That data is then automatically made into colorful and easy-to read and share graphs and charts.
-ProjectManager.com helps with collaboration, has online Gantt charts to keep everyone on schedule and Kanban boards for a visual workflow.
+ProjectManager is a cloud-based project management software, which means our real-time dashboard is capturing progress as it’s updated by team members.
+That data is then automatically made into colorful and easy-to-read and share graphs and charts.
+ProjectManager helps with collaboration, and has online Gantt charts to keep everyone on schedule and Kanban boards for a visual workflow.
 See how it can help your next project by taking this free 30-day trial.